jgraettinger/blog/event-streaming-like-1978.md

 [Gazette Consumers](https://gazette.readthedocs.io/en/latest/consumers-concepts.html),
 and still others.

-Before getting into that, let's break down the execution model of our program to inform why "Stream Processing Frameworks" are even a thing.
+Before getting into that, let's break down the assumptions of our program to inform why "Stream Processing Frameworks" are even a thing.

-## On Execution Models
+## Flaws in the Fault Model

 Our program has a few expectations which are incompatible with modern stream processing: